oliverbenee/ar21/Assignments/assignment_1.md

 > 3.6.2: Add a script to the text, such that it always faces the main camera of the scene.
 Hint: LookAt.
 Explain how the text now looks.
 If the text is facing towards the camera, but in the wrong direction, how can you fix that?

-Text is facing away from the camera at all times.
-We fixed this by rotating it 180 degrees around the z axis
+Initially, the text was facing directly away from the camera at all times.
+It could be seen as "mirrored".
+We fixed this by rotating the text 180 degrees around the z axis.

 ## Goal
 Complete Exercise 1-4